newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA).md

   * [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * [Intellij IDEA 13+](http://www.jetbrains.com/idea/download/), the Community edition is sufficient
   * [Android SDK](http://developer.android.com/sdk/installing.html), you only need the SDK, not the ADT bundle, which includes Eclipse.
 Install all platforms via the SDK Manager!
+You also have to create an environment variable called ANDROID_HOME, which points at your Android SDK installation directory!

 To additionally target iOS